 context->Render();

-// Present the rendered frame.
+// Present the rendered frame, use `Backend::PresentFrame` for the built-in backends.

 }